This morning I broke my Sesame Street mug.

 This is the backstamp:

 The 'British' backstamps were used in the 1950s when Crown Lynn was seen as inferior to imported English china and they were trying to give the impression that this was English.
 Tom Clark argued that we were all British citizens - and indeed until 1978 our passports described us as 'British subject and New Zealand citizen'.
 But, as he told me, the English manufacturers gave him 'a wigging' until he desisted.
 My educated guess is that the British backstamps are mainly pre-1960.
+Anyway, here's another gorgeous spotty pattern.
+This is Gigi.
+You also see the same pattern marked 'Gigi British'.
+Each spot was put on separately, by hand, as a transfer.
+Then the ware was put through a kiln.
+Unfortunately the spots are often damaged as they are applied on top of the glaze.

 Here's the Gigi British backstamp, utterly cute.